-Children are protagonists in a fight for their own wellbeing, author says on eve of rally
+Children are protagonists in a fight for their own wellbeing

 The Early Years Learning Framework and the Framework for School Aged Care both speak about children being confident and involved learners, with the educators caring for them seeking to notice, recognise and respond to moments of learning which demonstrate children being valued and respected as strong, competent and capable learners.